MohamadEzza/password_leakage_checker/README.md

 or

-if you want to run in with input you can run the main.py in src/input folder by `python main.py` and give it your password to check
+if you want to run it with input you can run the main.py in src/input folder by `python main.py` and give it your password to check
 [its python3 instead of python in macOS or linux]